ClariceBoldDev/M1-JavelinPolishers/README.md

 - Eliminate render-blocking resources and reduce unused CSS: I could see that lighthouse was picking up on my bootstrap and fontawesome links and it was slowing the sight down however this wasnt a possible removable option to increase speed.
 - Serve static assets with an efficient cache policy: I felt this was out of the scope of the first project so decided to leave it in my first project.
-- The last fault was for an image element.
+- The last fault was for some image elements.
 I could not define the width or height to the lighthouses specifications without the images not working on Apple devices.
+No other deivces had issues.
 I did then make sure all images were webP pages.

 #### **GTmetrix**